kglw-dot-net/phase1/associated-music/index.md

 ### The Lexies
 The Lexies featured Eric and released an EP _Do You Want Some Money?_ in 2007, which has likely been lost.

-### Love Migrate (formerly Goodnight Owl)
+### Love Migrate
-Love Migrate were a borderline ambient indie-rock band featuring Eric on Drums, Joey on guitar and various electronic instruments, Edward Alexander, Bella Walker, Casey Hartnett, Monty Hartnett, Pete Sismanes, and Glen Smith.
+Formerly known as Goodnight Owl, Love Migrate were a borderline ambient indie-rock band featuring Eric on Drums, Joey on guitar and various electronic instruments, Edward Alexander, Bella Walker, Casey Hartnett, Monty Hartnett, Pete Sismanes, and Glen Smith.
 Love Migrate had the distinction of continuing well into the formation of King Gizzard, and were published by Flightless Records and then Dusky Tracks.

 ### Revolver & Sun
 Revolver & Sun were a 60s inspired folk-rock band featuring Stu and Cook on guitar and bass, Monty Hartnett on drums and Fraser Gorman with lead vocals.